itsAceFace/sneakbike/docs/runner_setup.md

 2. Go into the unzipped Bizhawk Prereqs folder and double-click `bizhawk_prereqs` to run the exe.
 It should take you to a typical installer.
 Install the prereqs.
 3. Go into the unzipped Bizhawk folder and double-click `EmuHawk` to run the emulator.
 It should run without error.

 That's it for Bizhawk!
 When running games, you'll need to run `EmuHawk`, the Bizhawk emulator.
+To set up this emulator to play, read the section below on [Setting Up Your Emulator](#bizhawk).

 ## Step 3: Download this Repository